Giancarlo Rastelli

-Giancarlo Rastelli (1933–1970) was a cardiac surgeon.
+Giancarlo Rastelli (25 June 1933 – 2 February 1970) was an Italian-born cardiac surgeon who worked for the University of Parma and the Mayo Clinic.
 He was the creator of the Rastelli procedure.
 He died of cancer at 36 years of age.
 At the time of his death, he was the head of cardiovascular surgical research at the Mayo Clinic in Rochester, Minnesota.
+Rastelli is considered a servant of God by the Catholic Church and the beatification process for him was initiated in 2005.

 Biography

 Childhood and private life

 Rastelli was born in Pescara on 25 June 1933.
 His father, Vito Rastelli, was a journalist; his mother, Bianchi Luisa, was a primary school teacher.
 He had a younger sister, Rosangela, who would be an English teacher and social worker.
 He was interested in medicine from a young age.
-Rastelli met with Padre Molin Mosè when he was 12 years old.
+Rastelli met with the Gesuit Padre Molin Mosè when he was 12 years old.
 On 10 August 1964, he married Anna Anghileri of Sondrio, who had met while skiing in Bormio.
-In 1965, Antonella Rastelli was born; she is now a doctor.
+In 1965 his daughter Antonella Rastelli was born; she is now a doctor.